Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 Users can choose which plugins to install or create their own using the [separate API for defining client plugins](https://ktor.io/docs/client-custom-plugins.html).

 Additionally, users can define extension functions and properties for types in the library.
-As a library author, you can make this easier by [designing with extensions](#use-extension-functions-and-properties) in mind, and ensuring your library’s types have clear core concepts.
+As a library author, you can make this easier by [designing with extensions](#use-extension-functions-and-properties) in mind, and ensuring your library's types have clear core concepts.

 ### Prevent unwanted and invalid extensions